 How To Stop Hair Loss In Teenage Girls

-Alopecia is the loss of hair.
-Hair loss can be caused by different reasons, including damage to the hair shaft or follicles.
-Fungal infections can also cause hair loss.
+Hair loss, otherwise known as alopecia, can be caused by different reasons, including damage to the hair shaft or follicles or fungal infections.
 There are two main types of alopecia.
 Alopecia areata occurs when the body's immune system attacks hair follicles and causes hair to fall out.
-Androgenetic alopecia, on the other hand, is an inherited form of hair loss.
+Androgenetic (or androgenic) alopecia, on the other hand, is an inherited form of hair loss.
 With alopecia areata, hair can fall out in patches all over the body.
-With androgenetic alopecia, hair on the head thins and falls out.
+With androgenetic alopecia, hair on the head first thins and then falls out.
 In men, this is called male pattern hair loss; in women, it is called ...Read more

 Depends on cause...: One's primary care doctor can check for medical causes.
 If none are found, then one can see a dermatologist, especially one specializing in hair restoration (some treatments: minoxidil, hair transplants, etc...).
-Medical causes may include: hormonal problems (low thyroid), seborrhea, alopecia areata, stressful illness.
+Medical causes may include: hormonal problems (low thyroid), seborrhea, alopecia areata, stressful illnesses.
 Other causes: genetic male/female pattern baldness, telogen effluvium, etc... ...Read more

 - Talk to a doctor live online for free